Marriage-Based Immigration Cases: Will the Authorities Visit Your House?

 In doubtful cases, U.S. immigration authorities can conduct background checks by various means.

-They are likely to start their searching online, including the immigrant's social media accounts, particularly if their privacy settings are weak.
+They are likely to start their searching online, including the petitioner and immigrant's social media accounts, particularly if their privacy settings are weak.
 For more on this, see Will USCIS Look at My Online Social Networking Postings?.

 People can legally refuse to admit immigration officials conducting a bed check.
 Such refusal is, however, likely to lead to further types of investigation.

-For personalized assistance with applying for lawful permanent residence based on marriage to a U.S. citizen or green card holder, consult an experienced attorney.
+These types of home visits to investigate marriage fraud are rare, so if this happens to you, or you have other concerns regarding applying for lawful permanent residence based on marriage to a U.S. citizen or green card holder, consult an experienced attorney.

 Talk to a Lawyer